How I built my dividend portfolio

 Why the slight bias to dividend paying stocks?

-Dividend investing, if executed well has the potential to deliver market returns AND some sustainable income.
+Dividend investing, if executed well, has the potential to deliver meaningful, growing income.

 Here’s how I’ve gone about building my dividend portfolio step-by-step and how you can too…